rticommunity/rticonnextdds-connector-go/README.md

 Check out the Go Connector repository is cloned properly at in the following location.
 $GOPATH/src/github.com/rticommunity/rticonnextdds-connector-go

-Then, take a look at the [examples/README.md](examples/README.md) to build and run examples!
+Then, take a look at [this document](examples/README.md) to build and run examples!

 ### Platform support
 We are building our library for few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
 If you need another architecture.